TrendingTechnology/saga/readme.md

 > JavaScript's twin.

-Saga is a new programming language designed as a suitable replacement for JavaScript, designed for everyday software engineers, developers and code tinkerers.
-It offers a familiar syntax that allows you to write expressive, type-safe and performant code devoid of repetitive boilerplate, exposing its good parts without all that noisy syntax or weird runtime behavior.
+Saga is a new programing language designed to replace JavaScript, getting rid of its weird syntax or runtime behavior, replacing it with a host of new syntax and powerful features.
+Designed to be easy to write and still easy to comprehend, Saga allows you to write expressive, type-safe and performant code devoid of repetitive boilerplate.

-With Saga, you can leverage the full power of JavaScript in a robust and strongly-typed language without the fear of type-related errors or bugs.
-Saga also adds many features and improvements to JavaScript to assist in functional, object-oriented, declarative and imperative programming.
+With Saga, you can leverage the full power of JavaScript in a robust and strongly-typed language without the fear of type-related errors or bugs, all coded in JavaScript.
+Saga also adds many features and improvements to JavaScript to assist in functional, object-oriented, declarative, imperative and meta-programming.

 ```coffee
 #: Generates a custom Fibonacci sequence